-We do not expect to see a significant impact on UK society or economic activity in February 2020 data.
-This period should be referred to as “before restrictions were applied in the UK”.
+We do not expect to see a significant impact on UK society or economic activity in January or February 2020 data.
+This period should be referred to as “before restrictions were applied in the UK” or “pre-coronavirus”.

-There is likely to be a significant impact on UK society and economic activity in March and April 2020.
-This will affect the data for Quarter 1 (Jan to Mar) 2020 and Quarter 2 (Apr to June) 2020.
+There is likely to be a significant impact on UK society and economic activity in quarterly and annual data for 2020.
+This will affect the data for Quarter 1 (Jan to Mar) 2020, Quarter 2 (Apr to June) 2020, Quarter 3 (July to Sept) and Quarter 4 (Oct to Dec) 2020, as national and local restrictions have been imposed and reduced throughout the year because of changes in the infection rate.
 There are likely to be multiple effects, particularly on retail, the economy, travel, education and deaths data.

 People were advised to “avoid” bars, restaurants and other indoor leisure venues on 16 March 2020 in the Prime Minister’s coronavirus statement.
 They were subsequently closed temporarily from 20 March 2020 across the UK.
 This should be referred to as “measures to close entertainment, hospitality and indoor leisure premises”.
-They have remained closed since lockdown was applied on 23 March 2020, although some are still operating by providing food delivery services or other services.
+They remained closed for several weeks after the first national lockdown was applied on 23 March 2020, although some were still operating by providing food delivery services or other services.

 Schools were closed on 20 March 2020 in each country of the UK, with guidance produced by England, Scotland, Wales and Northern Ireland.
 These changes should be referred to as “guidance for schools, childcare providers, colleges and local authorities to close schools to most children”.

 Many parents across the UK home-schooled their children between March and June 2020, with schools and teachers providing remote education and online learning resources.
 Most exams were cancelled and many children returned to school part-time for the final few weeks of the school term in June 2020 but this differed across each country of the UK.